 Accessions may be acquired by purchase, gift, exchange, or collection.
-The Curation Committee will approve all acquisitions.
+The Curator and/or Curation Committee will approve all acquisitions.
 The collections will conform to five major guidelines:

-- The source of the plant must be known - The breadth of taxonomic diversity at the family level, including naturally important genera, should be represented in the collection as a whole

-- Conservation collections of natural taxa should be sanctioned by, or consistent with, national and international conservation programs - Plants will be reasonably hardy
+- The source of the plant must be known - The breadth of taxonomic diversity at the family level, including naturally important genera, should be represented in the collection as a whole - Conservation collections of natural taxa should be sanctioned by, or consistent with, national and international conservation programs - Plants should further the educational and research value of the overall collection - Plants will be reasonably hardy

-In general, plants of known provenance are desired and will be given highest priority in acquisition and nursery trade cultivars will be given lowest priority.
+In general, plants of known provenance are desired and will be given highest priority in acquisition.